-It’s definitely worth getting advice from your account about this, as well as guidance on any capital gains tax that arises from payment you make to shareholders.
+It’s definitely worth getting advice from your account about this, as well as guidance on any capital gains tax that arises from the payment you make to shareholders.

 Make sure you deal with any cash or assets belonging to the business and make all final payments before closing the company’s bank account.
-You may be surprised to learn that any cash or assets left after the company is dissolved automatically goes to HMRC so, unless you’re feeling particularly generous, double check you’ve accounted for everything!
+You may be surprised to learn that any cash or assets left after the company is dissolved automatically goes to HMRC so, unless you’re feeling particularly generous, double-check you’ve accounted for everything!

 Once you’ve submitted your tax return, completed the final accounts, paid any final dividends, closed the company bank account and tied up any other loose ends, you’re ready to complete Form DS01 and send it to Companies House.

 If there are no complications, the registrar will post a notice of the dissolution of the company in the London Gazette.
 This is a formality and providing there are no directors, shareholders or creditors to object, the company will be struck off.